bretcope/odyssey/README.md

 <a name="httplog-constructor-shortcuts"></a>
 ##### Constructor Shortcuts

-Additionally, there are shortcut methods which are more human-readable, automatically populate the status code.
+Additionally, there are shortcut methods which are more human-readable and automatically populate the status code.
 For example:

 ```javascript
 var hlog = new httpLog.badRequest('this was a bad request');